Sales funnel vs sales pipeline: the complete guide

 Second, your funnel will help with your bottom-of-the-funnel strategies, allowing your teams to focus on keeping current customers engaged in your offering and aiding overall retention.

-You’ve also got the benefit of leveraging targeted and personalised messaging.
+You’ve also got the benefit of leveraging targeted and personalized messaging.
 By understanding where buyers are sitting in the funnel, your teams can provide content that is more suited to their needs and the information they are looking for.
 With 71% of buyers now expecting personalised outreach, having a handle on your funnel is a no-brainer.

 Be wary of sales funnel leakage